 These steel tip darts are durable and are known for their accuracy pertaining to their flight from one’s grip, to the dart board surface.
 They are great for the recreational player along with the professional one.

-There are 5 things to Remember when Purchasing Steel Tip Darts, as follows:
+5 things to Remember when Purchasing Steel Tip Darts, as follows:

 The weight of steel tip darts range from 20 to 50 grams, however 20 to 25 grams are the most commonly used.